SCORE

 Why You Shouldn’t Optimize Freely in Simulation

 With unconstrained RL, the policy maximizes reward by exploiting the simulator.
 The resulting grasps are contorted and high-force: they achieve high reward in simulation but become erratic or dangerous on the real robot.
-Each pair below shows one such unconstrained-RL policy in simulation, then the same behavior on hardware.

 Push Soccer Ball